All of us have had a fever once in our life.

 One-third of children who get febrile seizures may get another one in the next 2 months.

 Children also feel hotter than usual.
-They will have sweaty palms and forehead.
+They will have sweaty palms and foreheads.

 They may even get red especially around the cheeks.